A Galactic Perspective on the (Unremarkable) Relative Refractory Depletion Observed in the Sun: Abstract

 \section{Abstract}

 Over the last two decades, the Sun has been observed to be depleted in refractory elements as a function of elemental condensation temperature (\tcond) relative to $\sim$ 80\% of its counterparts.
 We assess the impact of Galactic chemical evolution (GCE) on refractory element-\tcond\ trends for 109,500 unique solar analogs from the GALAH, APOGEE, Gaia RVS, and \cite{bedell18} surveys.
-We find that a star's \feh\ and \alphafe\ are indicators of its \tcond\ slope (\rsq\ = $15 \pm 5$, $23 \pm 10$\% respectively) while \teff\ and \logg\ contribute more weakly (\rsq\ = $9 \pm 5$, $13 \pm 16$\%).
+We find that a star's \feh\ and \alphafe\ are predictive of its \tcond\ slope (\rsq\ = $15 \pm 5$, $23 \pm 10$\% respectively) while \teff\ and \logg\ contribute more weakly (\rsq\ = $9 \pm 5$, $13 \pm 16$\%).
 The Sun's abundance pattern resembles that of more metal-rich (0.1 dex) and $\alpha$-depleted stars ($-0.02$ dex), suggesting a connection to broader GCE trends.
 To more accurately model stars' nucleosynthetic signatures, we apply the K-process model from \cite{Griffith24}, which casts each star’s abundance pattern as a linear combination of core-collapse and Type Ia supernovae contributions.
-We find the Sun appears chemically ordinary in this framework, lying within $0.5\sigma$ of the expected solar analog abundance distribution.
-We show that refractory element–\tcond\ trends arise because elements with higher \tcond\ have higher contributions from core-collapse supernovae.
-Refractory element depletion trends primarily reflect nucleosynthetic enrichment patterns shaped by GCE and local ISM inhomogeneities, with these processes accounting for 93\% of the observed variation within 2$\sigma$.
-This work highlights how abundance diversity due to local and global chemical enrichment may often mask and mimic population-scale signatures of planet-related processes.
+We find the Sun appears chemically ordinary in this framework, {consistent with the intrinsic population scatter expected from stellar nucleosynthesis.} We show that refractory element–\tcond\ trends arise because elements with higher \tcond\ have higher contributions from core-collapse supernovae.
+Refractory element depletion trends primarily reflect nucleosynthetic enrichment patterns shaped by GCE and local ISM inhomogeneities, with these processes accounting for $> 90$\% of the observed variation within 2$\sigma$.
+This work highlights how abundance diversity due to local and global chemical enrichment {complicates the interpretation of population-scale planet-related chemical signatures in current datasets.}

 \keywords{stars: abundances, stars: solar-type - sun: abundances – techniques: spectroscopic – galaxy: nucleosynthesis, galaxy: galactic chemical evolution- exoplanet: formation - solar system: formation}